CBD Oil

 There are many folk tales about how 420 gained its significance, like:

-• It refers to the number of chemical compounds (cannabinoids) [Link to one of our cannabinoid posts] found in the cannabis plant.
+It refers to the number of chemical compounds (cannabinoids) found in the cannabis plant.

 The History of ‘420’

 The most believable story takes us back to San Rafael, California in 1971.
-It was here, in a small bay area city, where a group of high school friends, lovingly named “Waldos” for their affinity of leaning on walls, started smoking cannabis.
+It was here, in a small Bay area city, where a group of high school friends, lovingly named “Waldos” for their affinity for leaning on walls, started smoking cannabis.

-Nixon’s War on Drugs started the same year as a means to control organized youth movements and political opponents to the Vietnam war.
+Nixon’s War on Drugs started the same year as a means to control organized youth movements and political opponents of the Vietnam War.
 Cannabis, a favorite among the coming-of-age baby boomer generation became the top target.

 The Waldos needed some way to communicate with one another about their after-school intentions.
 “4:20 Louis” meant ‘meet at the campus’s statue of Louis Pasteur after class.